Dementia Care

 Vascular dementia

-Caused by reduced blood flow to the brain, this type of dementia can start suddenly or progress slowly over time.
+Caused by reduced blood flow to the brain, this type of the condition can start suddenly or progress slowly over time.
 People with vascular dementia often experience:

 • difficulties with concentration